Dembezum/nixos/README.md

 - `flake.nix`: The entry point for the flake, including definitions of inputs and outputs.
 - `system/`: Contains system-level modules like `bluetooth`, `networking`, `pipewire`, `X11`, etc.
 - `user/`: Contains user-level configurations and modules such as `gnome`, `kde`, `neovim`, and more.

+> Not every module is configured yet, but i'm working on it!

 ## Usage